rafathasan/linear-equation-cuda/README.md

 # Parallel Computing with CUDA

 Harnessing the Power of the GPU (CUDA) to Accelerate Jacobi Algorithm to solving System of Linear Equation and Benchmarking the Parallel Level Speedup.
-The Program wrote in C and compilerd with NVIDIA CUDA Compiler.
+The Program waas write in C and compilerd with NVIDIA CUDA Compiler.

 ## Hardware Config